blakeembrey/free-style/README.md

 }); //=> "fibanyf"
 ```

-**Tip:** The string returned by `registerKeyframes` the name of the animation, which is a hash of the rule (you can also add a "display name" in development).
+**Tip:** The string returned by `registerKeyframes` the name of the animation, which is a hash of the rule.

 ### Hash Rule